CHRE-FM

-CHRE-FM (105.7 MHz) is a commercial radio station in St. Catharines, Ontario, Canada, serving Niagara Region.
-It is owned by Bell Media and is branded as Move 105.7.
-CHRE broadcasts an adult contemporary format.
+CHRE-FM (105.7 FM, "Dream 105.7") is a radio station licensed to St. Catharines, Ontario.
+Owned by Whiteoaks Communications Group, it broadcasts an adult contemporary format.

 CHRE shares studios with its sister stations, CKTB and CHTZ-FM, in "Oak Hill Mansion", the former home of William Hamilton Merritt, at 12 Yates Street in downtown St. Catharines.

-CHRE-FM has an effective radiated power (ERP) of 50,000 watts.
-The transmitter is on Cataract Road in Thorold, sharing its tower with CHTZ-FM.
+Its transmitter is on Cataract Road in Thorold, sharing its tower with CHTZ-FM.

 History

 On March 20, 1967, the station signed on the air.
 Its owner was Radio Station CHSC Ltd., along with CHSC AM 1220 (now CFAJ).
 At first, CHSC-AM-FM simulcast much of their programming.

 By 1970, the two stations were doing their own programming with CHSC-FM adopting a "Beautiful Music" format.
 During this time the station had a number of popular specialty programs.
 "A Starlight Concert" heard weeknights from 10 to 11pm features light classical music introduced by Francis Kirton who became the station's fine arts director.
 Kirton also hosted the Sunday morning programs "Variety Theatre" featuring condensations of popular operettas recorded by the Reader's Digest Association, "Concert in the Park" featuring marches and brass band music, "Waltz Time", a half-hour of familiar music in 3/4 time and "At the Console" showcasing the world's great theatre organs.

 Other specialty programs included "Ray Wickens' Broadway" hosted by British theatre aficionado Ray Wickens and featuring full original cast recordings; and "The Golden Age of Comedy" hosted by Armand Romagnoli and Mark Lawrence presenting classic comedy routines and old-time radio comedies.
 For a time in the late 1970s the station also carried the syndicated version of "The CBS Radio Mystery Theatre".
 The station's most popular program was "Howard Cable Presents" hosted by Howard Cable who was, at the time, the music director for the Imperial Room at the Fairmont Royal York hotel in Toronto.
 The program showcased many of the performers appearing at the Imperial Room as well as popular songs from shows and movies, Big Band favorites and Classical music.